Rapids Water Park: In popular culture

-The park appears in the 1997 film Donnie Brasco during the water park scene.
+The park appears in the 1997 film Donnie Brasco water park scene.

 In 2000, Miami born rapper Trina shot the music video for her song "Pull Over" at the park.

-In 2009, the MTV reality show Jersey Shore requested to film at the park, but were denied.
+In 2009, the MTV reality show Jersey Shore requested to film at the park, but was denied.

-The music video for the song "Empty Threat" by the band Chvrches was shot at the park and released in 2015.
+The music video for "Empty Threat" by Chvrches was shot at the park.